Asabeneh/30-Days-Of-JavaScript/06_Day_Loops/06_day_loops.md

       [2550, 2500]
     ```

-13. Develop a small script which generate array of 5 random numbers
+13. Develop a small script which generate an array of 5 random numbers
-14. Develop a small script which generate array of 5 random numbers and the numbers must be unique
+14. Develop a small script which generate an array of 5 random numbers and the numbers must be unique
 15. Develop a small script which generate a six characters random id:

     ```sh